Akotovets1/NYC_bikesharing_analysis/Analysis.md

 ## Usage Trends

-Number of trips for members much more than for casual customers throughout the year.
+The number of trips for members is much more than for casual customers throughout the year.
 In the following visualizations, you can see a difference in the behavior of Casual Customers vs. Annual members.

-* In general, passenger traffic in summer is much more than in winter.
-The number of trips made follows a seasonal trend in which more trips are made during warm seasons in contrast with cold seasons.
-Most trips start and end within the traffic rush hours meaning that the bike sharing system is used as a solution for NYC traffic congestion.
+* Generally, passenger traffic in summer is much more than in winter.
+The number of trips follows a seasonal trend in which more trips are made during warm seasons in contrast with cold seasons.
+Most trips start and end within the traffic rush hours meaning that the bike-sharing system is used as a solution for NYC traffic congestion.
 There are similarities and differences in the behavior of members and casual customers.

 ![](images/015.png)